AgoraIO-Usecase/Agora-RTC-Low-Power/Android/LowPowerMobile/README.md

 Or use `Gradle` to build and run.

 ##Matters needing attention
-- The SDK for watches is the SDK that we provide separately, specially customized.
-Maybe the general SDK effect is not customized.
-- G722 format used for audio
+- The audio format needs to be consistent with the watch or other IOT devices set in the code.
 - joinchannel the channel name corresponding to the function can be modified by itself.
 - Coding resolution frame rate, customized changes, opponents table end, it is not appropriate to set too large.
 DEfault: mRtcEngine.setVideoProfile((160,120,15,120));